Map of the whole of Shiga Prefecture

 It is a temple on the mountainside of Mt.
 Chomeiji at the northwestern tip of the city.
 This is the 31st holy site of the Saigoku 33 Kannon Pilgrimage temples and believed to bring about long life as said in the pilgrim's song: "May you live for 8,000 years, Oh the sacred, long-life willow of Chomeiji Temple, let us carry you in our hearts, as we go on our journey.
 It is said that Takeshiuchi-no-Sukune prayed for a long life on this mountain during the time of Emperor Keiko from the late third century to the early fourth century and Prince Shotoku founded this temple.
 The base of the temple is believed to have been established in the early Heian period.
 Then, Sasaki Sadatsuna, the governor of Omi Province, built the main hall, the Shakado hall, the Yakushido hall, the Taishido hall, the Gomado hall, the pagoda, the bell tower, and the Niomon gate in the late Heian period to console the spirit of his father, who died in battle.
 The present shrine pavilions were damaged by fire in the middle of the Warring States period and later restored.
 When you climb up the 808 stone steps from the lakeside, you will see the lines of the roofs beautifully overlapping each other.
 With the thousand-armed Kannon as the principal image, the temple enshrines many National Important Cultural Properties, such as the Sho Kannon, eleven-faced Kannon, and Bishamonten statues.
 All of this historical temple's structures have been designated as Prefectural or Municipal Cultural Properties.
 Many people visit this temple throughout all the four seasons.
 The mountainside scenery near the lake is also beautiful.
 Address9-1 Moto 9, Tameshin-cho, Omihachiman City, Shiga Prefecture, Japan Opening Hours8:00-17:00 Regular Closing Daywithout a holiday Website

 • Mt.
-Ibuki no name
+Ibuki Recommended spots

 スポット画像未設定